World Aquatics Water Polo World Cup

-The FINA Men's Water Polo World Cup is an international water polo tournament, organized by FINA and featuring eight men's national teams.
+The World Aquatics Men's Water Polo World Cup is an annual international water polo competition contested by men's national water polo teams that are members of the World Aquatics, the aquatic sports' global governing body.
 It was established in 1979, initially taking place on odd years.
-Since 2002 it is held every four years, in the even-year between Olympics.
+From 2002 to 2018 it was held every four years, in the even-year between Olympics.

-Change Format
+Format change

-From 2023 on, the tournament replacing the FINA Water Polo World League and change format.
+From 2023 on, the tournament replacing the FINA Water Polo World League and changed format.